 To order a prescription for cystitis treatment, fill in our brief questionnaire.

 One of our online doctors will review your information and check whether an antibiotic course is the right treatment for you.
 This service is for women only.

-Prescriptions can be delivered to your home address or local pharmacy in Ireland.
+Prescriptions for medication can be delivered to your home address or local pharmacy in Ireland.

 Nitrofurantoin (Macrobid) is the medical treatment recommended first for cystitis.

 Placing an order for A cystitis treatment prescription from ZAVA is simple and convenient.
 You just need to take the following steps:

 - Fill out a short online assessment about your health and lifestyle

 - Place an order for treatment prescription

 - One of the doctors at ZAVA will check your assessment answers to see if your order is right for you

 - If your order is right for you, then your prescription can be posted to your preferred address or you can collect it from your local pharmacy